 I have acne scars on my back that look wider and deeper than the ones I’ve seen on peoples’ faces.
 What treatment options are available to me?

 Sadly, acne doesn’t stop at your face.
 People can develop acne on virtually any area of the body.
 Other than the face, the back is one of the most common places for acne scars.
 There are several types of acne scars that can affect an individual on their back.
 These scars include ice pick scars, which are narrow and deeper than most acne scars, hypertrophic scars, and keloid scars, which are raised scars that are the most prominent of all types.
 While treatment for acne scarring on the back can be more difficult than the face because the scars are much thicker, there are treatment options that can help reduce their appearance.
 Laser resurfacing, chemical peels and dermabrasion are the most commonly used techniques for improving the texture and appearance of skin.
 Although these techniques use different methods, they have a similar end effect on the skin: they destroy and remove the upper layers of skin to allow for skin regrowth.
 When performed by an experienced physician, laser resurfacing may be slightly more precise than the other two treatments.
+To get some additional information you should read this.

 Laser resurfacing directs short, concentrated pulsating beams of light at irregular (acne scarred) skin, precisely removing skin layer by layer.
 The two types of lasers most commonly used during the treatment are carbon dioxide (CO2) and erbium.
 Both of these lasers can be fractionated and in many offices, depending on your skin coloring, fractional lasers are the preferred laser treatment.
 Each laser vaporizes skin cells damaged at the surface-level and burns it to create a new skin surface, reducing acne scars’ appearance.
 When undergoing laser resurfacing, remember that you’ll have to prepare for how the skin will look immediately after the treatment and through the healing process.
 Take proper care of your skin after the surgery to help avoid infection.